dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-oci-objectstorage.md

 ## What Happens at Runtime?

 Every state entry is represented by an object in OCI Object Storage.
 The OCI Object Storage state store uses the `key` property provided in the requests to the Dapr API to determine the name of the object.
 The `value` is stored as the (literal) content of the object.
-Each object is assigned a unique ETag value - whenever it is created or updated (aka overwritten).
+Each object is assigned a unique ETag value - whenever it is created or updated (aka overwritten); this is native behavior of OCI Object Storage.
+The state store assigns a meta data tag to every object it writes; the tag is __category__ and its value is __dapr-state-store__.
+This allows the objects created as state for Daprized applications to be identified.

 For example, the following operation